medialesson/hugo-theme-event/CONTRIBUTING.md

 -   The key as a whole should be as descriptive as possible.
 Developers and translators should get an idea of where and how the translation is used just by the key.
--   Choose your keys wisely!
+-   Choose the keys wisely!
 A later modification of a key would introduce a breaking change.
 -   Avoid technical or framework related terms (e.g., `single`, `list` or `taxonomy`).

 ## References